 Length of treatment in PIC depends on several factors, including symptom severity and progress toward goals.
 The average length of stay is four to six weeks.

 Life in the Program

 of PIC is comfortable and secure.
 Treatment team offices are located on the unit, so the patient has plenty of opportunities to interact with the care team.
 Team members include full-time program-based psychiatrists who are board certified in internal medicine and addiction medicine as well as psychiatry.
 Nursing care is provided 24/7 by registered nurses.

 Menninger practices what is called milieu therapy

 , which means that the total environment is part of the healing process.
-While the program is structured, unscheduled time helps teach work-life balance and gives a chance to socialize with peers; relax with a hobby; or participate in activities such as games, movies, shopping and spa appointments.
+While the program is structured, unscheduled time helps teach work-life balance and gives a chance to socialize with peers; relax with a hobby; or participate in a variety of activities.
 Unscheduled time also gives patients time to process and reflect on what they've learned during their stay on PIC.